 This post below is a re-share of an oldie but goodie, nonetheless I believe it is as relevant today as it was 4 years ago.
-And perhaps this message is even more important today, when for many of us, our lives our quite turbulent.
-The joy of dance is not only a comfort, but quite necessary to keep our sanity.
-So, here’s to joy, connection and the love to dance…
+And perhaps this message is even more important today when for many of us, our lives are quite turbulent.
+The joy of dance is not only comfort but quite necessary to keep our sanity.
+So, here’s to joy, connection, and the love to dance…

 Why do you dance Tango?